-County lines in Cardiff
+County lines in Cymru

 Along with many other cities in the UK, Cardiff has seen a rapid growth in county lines activity.
 This is when drug gangs exploit vulnerable children and young people to smuggle and deal drugs in other areas.
 Lured in with promises of money and reward which never materialise, the young people are then coerced, manipulated and threatened if they try to run away.
 The consequences for them and their families can be disastrous.